 Thanks to funding from the voter-approved Parks Replacement Bond, this project replaced bridges at three locations on the Lower Macleay, Maple, and Wildwood Trails in Forest Park.
 This project is also part of the Renew Forest Park initiative.

-Visit PP&R's main trail closures page to find information about other trail closures in Forest Park.
+Visit our Trail Closures and Delays page to find information about other trail closures in Forest Park.

 Bridge Design: ESA Vigil-Agrimis, Grummel Engineering, Fieldwork Design